kiyoko-org/dispatch/lib/services/README.md

-# Dispatch App - Supabase Database Services
+# Dispatch App - Services

-This directory contains service modules for interacting with the Supabase database.
+This directory contains service modules for interacting with the Supabase database and file storage systems.

 ## Reports Service